 Ironically, the pileus (photo above) of freed Roman slaves was worn during the America Revolutionary War and the French Revolution.
 After the French Revolution, women wore cotton bonnets at home.
 Women of rich heritage wore silk bonnets with tall crowns.
 This means that despite France now was a democracy, height still indicated the societal wealth and rank.

-In the 1790s, turbans became in fashion in England related to her cotton trade with India.
+In the 1790s, turbans became in fashion in England because of her cotton trade with India.
 Later turbans found their way from England to France.

-English men wore riding hats that then also were used by women when riding.
+English men wore riding hats.
+Therefore, women used this head cover too when riding.

 At the beginning of the 19th century, bonnets became common for women.
 They served to shade the face to protect fair skin.
 In the settling of the American southwest, shading the face was especially necessary for settlers from Scandinavia.